Seteeri/Particle/snippets/notes/PARTICLE.md

         of the changes
       * Base [Done]
       * Sublist [Todo]

+    * BUILD TEST TREE
+    * TEST LAYOUT OF EXISTING DATA

+    GOAL: Able to build test tree

+  * Refactor [Wknd]
+    * Refactor layout to have force option
+      * Use fn for now
     * On enter-list, if not immediately enterable, search for next list?
-      * Consistent with exit-list, else user has to manually go to first item

-    GOAL: Able to build test tree
+      * Make command for prv/nxt list like Q/E
     * Break out ops into files
     * Merge cmd ptr and part
     * Make option: cmds a circular list